Board President

 The Rev. Dr. Nancy Wright

-The Rev. Dr. Nancy Wright is the pastor of Ascension Lutheran Church, S. Burlington, Vermont, and the Environmental Liaison for the New England Synod of the Evangelical Lutheran Church in America.
-She received the M.Div. degree from Union Theological Seminary, New York City, and the Doctorate of Ministry degree in Leadership Studies from Boston University School of Theology.
+The Rev. Dr. Nancy Wright is the Environmental Liaison for the New England Synod of the Evangelical Lutheran Church in America.
+She received the M.Div. degree from Union Theological Seminary and the Doctorate of Ministry degree in Leadership Studies from Boston University School of Theology.
 Pr.
 Nancy worked as a congregational coordinator at Earth Ministry, Seattle, and as a Program Associate at CODEL--Coordination in Development, which supported sustainable development projects around the world.
 Wright coauthored Ecological Healing; A Christian Vision (1993, with Fr.
 Donald Kill), "Christianity and Environmental Justice" (Crosscurrents, June 2011), and the chapter "Living Water" in Living Cosmology: Christian Responses to Journey of the Universe (2016).
-She and her congregation, with the support and cooperation of Vermont Interfaith Power and Light, created the Congregational Watershed Discipleship Manual, which she and fellow Board member Richard Butz co-authored .
-It is available in both Christian and interreligious versions.
+While serving as the pastor of Ascension Lutheran Church, S. Burlington, she co-authored the Congregational Watershed Discipleship Manual with fellow Board member Richard Butz.

 Treasurer